Lab Diamond Studs

 Of all the earring styles out there, studs are currently the most popular.
 This really isn’t surprising, because stud earrings are easy to wear and go with just about everything.
 Ease of wear is a result of being worn stationery on the ear, although some stud styles might hang down a little bit.

 Practically speaking, the fact that studs are close to the ear makes it harder for them to catch on clothing or hair.
 So, they can be worn with anything from high turtlenecks and heavy coats to lightweight cotton tees.
 Plus, they’re appropriate for people of every age group.
 While you wouldn’t give stud earrings made with a 2-carat lab grown diamond to five-year-old, smaller versions/carat weights would look darling.

 Lab Diamonds vs. Mined Diamonds: What’s the Difference?

 One of the questions we get a lot at With Clarity is the difference between lab created diamonds and mined ones.
-Perhaps because of the popularity of diamond simulants like moissanite or cubic zirconia, some people think that “lab diamond” is just a fancy term for fake diamonds.
+Perhaps because of the popularity of diamond simulants like cubic zirconia, some people think that “lab diamond” is just a fancy term for fake diamonds.
 However, this is not the case.